 My research interests have so far been mainly in two areas: fluid flow metrology and fluid turbulence research.
 I started my career out interested in instrumentation and measurement of fluid flow.
 Through studying ways to improve fluid flow metrology, it became apparent to me that at the heart of most metering challenges was turbulence.
 Turbulence has been formally studied since da Vinci more than 500 years ago and almost always by using statistical methods.
-More recently, the role of coherent structures such as vortices has been investigated, but with little success.
-By using the tools recently developed in chaos theory and dynamical systems theory, it is possible discover the role of these coherent structures and even exploit them to control turbulence.
-Currently, my research tests the validity of a dynamical systems description of turbulence and developing techniques that will help control turbulence.
+More recently, the role of coherent structures such as vortices has been investigated, but without tremendous success.
+By using the tools recently developed in chaos theory and dynamical systems theory applied to the governing equations of fluid motion, it is believed possible discover the role of these coherent structures and even exploit them to predict and control turbulence.
+Currently, my research aims to test the validity of a dynamical systems description of turbulence and developing techniques that will help predict and control turbulence.

 Previous work in fluid flow metrology

 While working at the National Institute of Standards and Technology (NIST) in the Fluid Metrology group, I worked to maintain primary flow standards and improve calibration techniques.
 This effort included developing physical models and uncertainty analysis for primary flow standards, designing and performing experiments in the wind tunnel facility, and maintained both liquid and air flow primary standards.